lecture

 Purchase Tickets

-The Trust: The Private And Powerful Family Behind the New York Times is a detailed and lively narrative that reveals the domestic dramas of one of the most renowned and influential families in twentieth-century America.
+The Trust: The Private And Powerful Family Behind the New York Times by Alex S. Jones is a detailed and lively narrative that reveals the dramas of one of the most renowned and influential families in twentieth-century America.
 The Ochs-Sulzberger family have chaired The New York Times for more than a century.
-In gripping detail, authors Susan E. Tift and Alex S. Jones examine the lives of the powerful yet private dynasty that shaped the pages of an iconic newspaper.
-The book explores how a publisher with a complicated Jewish legacy fears his anxieties will be reflected in the paper’s style.
+Alex S. Jones examines the lives of the powerful yet private dynasty that shaped the pages of an iconic newspaper.
+The lecture will explore how a publisher with a complicated Jewish legacy fears his anxieties will be reflected in the paper’s style.
 The story follows Ochs’ descendants as they gain control of a paper in the form of a trust while managing dynastic pressures in a post-war era.
-Based on extensive research and over 500 interviews, The Trust focuses on a family’s role in creating and nurturing a great American institution and devoting their life to its success.

 Lecturer: Alex S. Jones